Bruno Cassirer: Nazi era: persecution and emigration

 When the Nazis came to power in 1933, Cassirer was persecuted because of his Jewish heritage.
-In 1936, Jewish printers were removed from membership of the Reichsschrifttumskammer (RSK), and the last book appeared from the Cassirer publishing house.
+In 1936, Jewish printers were removed from membership of the Reich Chamber of Literature, and the last book appeared from the Cassirer publishing house.
 In 1938, part of the Cassirer family emigrated to Oxford, where Bruno founded a new publishing house.

 He died on 20 October 1941 in Oxford, England.

-After the death of Bruno Cassirer, his son-in-law law Dr. George Hill (born Günther Hell), continued the publishing business until he died in 1995.
+After the death of Bruno Cassirer, his son-in-law Dr. George Hill (born Günther Hell), continued the publishing business until he died in 1995.

 Other notable members of Bruno Cassirer's family included the philosopher Ernst Cassirer and the neurologist Richard Cassirer.

 Restitution of Nazi-looted art

-In March of 2025, two works by Max Slevogt were restituted to the heirs of Bruno Cassirer.
+In March 2025, two works by Max Slevogt were restituted to the heirs of Bruno Cassirer.
 "Portrait of Bruno Cassirer" and "Der Vater Bruno Cassirers auf dem Totenbett" were returned and then repurchased.